 No. Negotiated Divorce will provide you with information about filing for divorce in Texas and about Texas divorce law as you work your way toward an agreement with your spouse.

 Do we have to sign the divorce decree in front of the Judge or before a notary?

 No, each spouse can sign the decree and one (or both) of you take it to the Court for the Judge’s signature.

 Do we have to have an appointment or a hearing date scheduled with the Court to appear and have the Judge sign the order?

-Generally, no. We suggest you call the clerk of the court in which you have filed and ask what days and times the Judge does “prove ups” of uncontested divorces.
+Generally, no. We suggest that you call the clerk of the court in which you have filed and ask them what days and times the Judge does “prove-ups” of uncontested divorces.

 What does the term ‘pro se’ mean?